lp-wan/archi/README.md

-# sHC Minimal Architecture
+# SCHC Architecture

-This repository contains the IETF draft for the SCHC Architecture, which defines a minimal architecture for deploying the Static Context Header Compression and fragmentation (SCHC) framework.
-The draft is intended to provide guidance for implementers and operators on the essential components and their interactions required for effective SCHC operation.
+This repository contains the IETF draft `draft-ietf-schc-architecture`, which defines the terminology used throughout the documents of the SCHC Working Group and illustrates deployment scenarios that explain the essential concepts, components, and interactions of the SCHC architecture.

 ## Abstract

-Static Context Header Compression and fragmentation (SCHC) framework provides both a header compression mechanism and an optional fragmentation mechanism.
-This document defines a minimal architecture for SCHC deployments, providing guidance for implementers and operators on the essential components and their interactions required for effective SCHC operation.
+The SCHC framework provides both a header compression mechanism and an optional fragmentation mechanism originally designed for Low-Power Wide-Area Networks (LPWA).
+This document defines a generic architecture for SCHC deployments, applicable across diverse networking environments (LPWA, 6LoWPAN, PPP, Ethernet).
+It defines the essential architectural components and their interactions, provides guidance for implementers and operators, and describes illustrated deployment scenarios that clarify SCHC operation across both network-layer and application-layer Strata.
+The document also clarifies the two invocation modes: SCHC as a Network Service (Case A), using Dispatchers and Discriminators, and SCHC as an Application Service (Case B), invoked by the application pipeline.

 ## Building the Draft

 This draft uses [kramdown-rfc](https://github.com/cabo/kramdown-rfc) and [xml2rfc](https://github.com/ietf-tools/xml2rfc) for generating the various output formats.

 ### Prerequisites